yashrajnayak/yashrajnayak/README.md

 As a developer turned community professional, I am really passionate about helping developers to learn and grow 🚀

+My community journey began as a volunteer during my university days.
 C# was my first love.
-My community journey began as a volunteer during my university days, I was a part of the Microsoft Student Partner program for 4 years and represented India at a worldwide summit at Microsoft HQ 🏅
+I was a part of the Microsoft Student Partner program for 4 years and represented India at a worldwide summit at Microsoft HQ in Redmond 🏅

 Over the years, I built and scaled community programs at Japan-based Progate, driving their user base to 200K in India.
 As part of OutSystems's Developer Relations team, I focused on expanding community programs to 60K developers in Asia Pacific 🌏